hknutzen/Netspoc-API/README.md

 If name of network is ```[auto]```, the network will be searched by IP address and mask.
 The job aborts if no or multiple networks with this IP/mask are found.

+#### modify_host

+Modify existing host.

+Parameters:

+- name: Name of host.
+- owner: Change or add owner of this host.

 #### create_owner